DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 a later date).

 To avoid having to alter myriad queries by hand every year, the packages are setup to use Package Parameters to set faculty and/or term specific parameters in the queries before they are sent to the Banner Oracle DB.

+The steps involved building a Data Flow item in a Data Flow Task (which must already be present in the Control Flow):

+## 1. Setup Source data